fusion94/fusion94.org/_pages/about.md

 I was one of the Co-Founders of [SourceForge.net](http://sf.net).

+I've been at [GEICO](http://geico.com) now for a little less than a year helping to reimagine their technical organization by helping move it from a IT focused organization to an engineering focused organization.

-I've been at [Apple](https://apple.com) since early 2020.
+I was at [Apple](https://apple.com) since early 2020 to end of 2023.
 I spent a year working on making [Siri](http://apple.com/siri) more reliable but have since moved over to [iCloud](http://apple.com/icloud) where I manage the SRE Team for [Cloudkit](https://developer.apple.com/icloud/cloudkit/).
 I also manage the remnants of the PIE-Solr team as well as the Content SRE and WorkFlows SRE teams.
 All of the teams are part of the iCloud Platform Organization inside of Apple.

 Prior to that I was at [Google](https://about.google/) for close to 6 years where I worked as the [Site Reliability